-Applications can be found on our website at www.nashville.gov/Historical-Commission/Services/Preservation-Permits.aspx.
+Applications can be found on our website www.nashville.gov.
 This form must be accompanied by complete site plans, elevation drawings, specifications and any other appropriate supporting information.
 (Please see second page of application for complete list.)
-You can drop-off complete applications at our office or email to histlap1@nashville.gov
+You can drop-off complete applications at our office or email to historicalcommission@nashville.gov

-3. MHZC MEETING/ PERMITS
+3. MHZC MEETING & PERMITS

-Once a complete application is received, it will be placed on the agenda for the next MHZC meeting, which is generally scheduled the third Wednesday of each month.
-(Meetings may be rescheduled if the date conflicts with a holiday.)
+Once a complete application is received, it will either be placed on the agenda for the next MHZC meeting, or if it meets certain criteria, it will receive an administrative permit.